 Two of the village's original five pubs continue and the Primary School and Pre-school thrive.
 Whitchurch, with its stunning situation between the river and the wooded Chilterns, now presents a delightful mix of attractive old houses and comfortable modern properties.

 The background story of St John's Church, Whitchurch Hill

 There is a local history society in the village - the Whitchurch and Goring Heath History Society which holds regular lectures and is the source of a wealth of information about the village.

-Whitchurch in the Victorian County History (added January 2020)During 2018 and 2019 historian Dr Simon Draper studied ancient documents on Whitchurch and read various histories of the village.
-With considerable help from the Whitchurch and Goring Heath History Society, by mid-2019 he had completed the Whitchurch chapter of Volume 20 of the Victorian Oxfordshire County History.
-Those who want to read Simon’s material and look at the pictures, even if they don’t want to refer to the many footnotes, will find it all in six convenient files, by scrolling down to the foot of this webpage.
-The hardback version of Volume 20, The South Oxfordshire Chilterns, is expected to be published in 2021.
-One of the world’s longest running research projects, begun in 1899 and originally dedicated to Queen Victoria, the Victorian County History is now managed by London University.
+Whitchurch in the Victoria County History seriesDuring 2018 and 2019 historian Dr Simon Draper studied ancient documents on Whitchurch and read various histories of the village.
+With considerable help from the Whitchurch and Goring Heath History Society, by mid-2019 he had completed the Whitchurch chapter of the Victoria County History.
+The chapter is contained in A History of the County of Oxford, Volume 20, The South Oxfordshire Chilterns, which was published in hardback in February 2022.
+The material is expected to be made available online in due course.
+One of the world’s longest running research projects, begun in 1899 and originally dedicated to Queen Victoria, the Victoria County History is managed by London University.

 A Village on the Thames: Whitchurch, Yesterday and Today, by Sir Rickman J Godlee, 1926